 In the past, the Family Court has had considerable difficulties in dividing matrimonial property because of the lack of flexibility in the superannuation preservation rules.

 The court previously dealt with the problem by either offsetting accrued superannuation benefits against other assets of the marriage, or by deferring property distribution until superannuation benefits are paid out.

 Since the Family Law Legislation Amendment (Superannuation) Act 2001 was introduced, the superannuation interests of parties to a marriage can be split by agreement or court decision.

 Employers are required to provide minimum levels of superannuation support for most of their employees.
 These payments are called superannuation guarantee contributions.
-The contribution rate is currently 9.25% (as at July 2013) of ordinary time earnings but will gradually increase to 12% by 1 July 2019.
+The contribution rate is currently 9.25% (as at July 2013) of ordinary time earnings.

 Non-payment and late payment of superannuation guarantee contributions is a common problem.
 Workers at risk of not being paid their full entitlements are low paid and non-unionised workers, in particular, workers in small businesses with high failure rates.